 The train reverses and makes the 30 minute trip back to the Palestine station while the chefs dance and sing Christmas carols.
 It’s a lot of fun!

 - Book early, it sells out quickly.
-There are already some times that are sold out.
+By early November some times will be sold out.

 - I would suggest the 5:00pm time.
 This way you can see the train and out the window on your way to the north pole but by the time you get there it is dark and you can see the magical North Pole lights.